 Flying from the US to Guatemala is actually half the price if you fly to San Salvador, El Salvador, which is 4 hours away by bus.

-The old suggestion was to have a photo copy of your passport.
+The old suggestion, and number one travel tip for first-time travellers was to have a photocopy of your passport.

 Even taking a photo of them and having google upload to your account (make sure it is set to private beforehand) means you can access them anywhere.

-If you were just popping down to your local shops for a loaf of bread you wouldn’t have guidebooks, phones and an uncertain walk would you?
-It is the same when traveling, walk around like you belong there.
-Not in an arrogant way but with purpose.
+If you were just popping down to your local shops for a loaf of bread you wouldn’t have guidebooks, phones and an uncertain walk, would you?
+It is the same when travelling, walk around as if you belong there.
+Not in an arrogant way, but with purpose.

-There are, unfortunately bad people everywhere but the reality is that they will prey on the easiest target.
+There are, unfortunately just a few bad people everywhere, the reality is that they will prey on the easiest target.
 Make sure that it isn’t you.